-In recent years, the United States has made great strides in the advancement of technology; as our technological capabilities continue to grow and flourish, we are able to accomplish so much more in varied fields such as construction, education and medicine.
+In recent years, the United States has made great strides in the advancement of technology; as our technology improves, we are able to achieve much more in varied fields such as construction, education and medicine.
 From fun, state-of-the-art home entertainment systems to vital, life-saving hospital equipment, we’re at an impressive point in technological innovation.
+For instance, Robotic Surgery.

-Robotic surgery is one such technological advancement that has revolutionized the way surgeons are able to treat their patients, and John F. Kennedy Medical Center of Edison is one of the hospitals utilizing this innovation.
+Robotic surgery is one such modern marvel that is changing how surgeons are able to treat their patients; and John F. Kennedy Medical Center of Edison is one of the hospitals utilizing this innovation.

 Michael Lasser, MD, Medical Director of Robotic Surgery at JFK Medical Center, sat down for a segment of Life & Living with Joanna Gagis to discuss how robotic surgery has completely transformed the surgery process for doctors and their patients.